vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ----
 ### Camera

-A 4K camera with auto-zoom and auto-follow would be a solid upgrade, sharp and clear for video calls.
+A 4K camera with auto-zoom and auto-follow would be a solid upgrade: sharp and clear for video calls.

 ---
 ### Chair

 There are a lot of good chair brands, which makes choosing difficult.
-These two are my current top picks, open to other suggestions.
+These two are my current top picks, but I'm open to other suggestions.

 * {{imgBasket}} [Haworth Fern](https://www.haworth.com/eu/en/products/executive-chairs/fern.html)
 * {{imgBasket}} [Noblechairs gaming leather chair](https://www.noblechairs.com/nl-nl/epic-series/gaming-chair-pu-leather?attribute%5Bcolor%5D=Zwart%20/%20Zwart)